 - One 3-credit writing-intensive course in Political Science.
 This course may overlap with one of the 12 required political science courses and KSAS writing requirement.
 The course may be at any level.

 Political Science Elective Courses

-- Four elective courses (at any level) selected from the following areas: history, history of art, history of science & technology, philosophy, anthropology, geography, economics, sociology, psychology, and courses offered by the SNF Agora Institute.
+- At any level for a total of 12 credits selected from the following areas: history, history of art, history of science & technology, philosophy, anthropology, geography, economics, sociology, psychology, and courses offered by the SNF Agora Institute.

 Honors Thesis Program

-Seniors also have the opportunity to write a senior research thesis.
-To be eligible to write this thesis, seniors must have taken at least one (1) research-focused political science course (R) in their junior year (senior year with special permission).
-After the student has obtained approval from a faculty sponsor to supervise the project, the student will enroll in three-credit thesis colloquium course during the fall semester of their senior year.
+Seniors may choose to write a senior research thesis.
+After the student has obtained approval from a faculty sponsor to supervise the project, the student will enroll in a three-credit thesis colloquium course during the fall semester of their senior year.
 If at the end of the fall semester adequate progress has been made and the project warrants further work, the student must enroll in a three-credit independent study supervised by the faculty sponsor.

-All thesis-related courses apply to the total of twelve (12) political science courses required for graduation in the major.
+All thesis-related courses apply to a total of 12 political science courses required for graduation in the major.